belastingdienst/opr-paas/CONTRIBUTING.md

 * Events participation
 * Release management

-For development contributions, please refer to the ["CONTRIBUTING.md"](CONTRIBUTING.md) file in the root of this repository or the documentation in the `docs` directory.
+For development contributions, please refer to the ["docs/development-guide"](docs/development-guide) section of the documentation.

 ## Raising Issues